 Some companies, being domain experts in a given field, are already bringing the first wave of this information to users in the form of specialized services and databases.
 Movea is part of that wave and we’ve developed data and processing models for many applications.

-However, the future context aware applications being imagined today will require the integration of these various domain data in ways that people are just now beginning to consider for commercial applications, hence Movea’s role as market enabler.
-Movea fuses these pieces of data together to create intelligent services that can be used for context aware applications, pedestrian navigation and augmented reality in TV, mobile and athletic devices.
+However, the future context-aware applications being imagined today will require the integration of these various domain data in ways that people are just now beginning to consider for commercial applications, hence Movea’s role as a market enabler.
+Movea fuses these pieces of data together to create intelligent services that can be used for context-aware applications, pedestrian navigation and augmented reality in TV, mobile, and athletic devices.

 How does this new tool reduce the time and cost associated with developing, testing, and deploying motion-based features?